-A typical FMS collects this data while plugged into or installed in a vehicle’s dashboard.
-It then sends the data via a GPS or GLONASS (Global Networking Satellite System) to a fleet manager’s central hub.
+A typical fleet management system collects this data while plugged into or installed in a vehicle’s dashboard.
+It then sends the data via a GPS to a fleet manager’s central hub.

 How Much Does Fleet Management Cost?

 There is no standard price for a Fleet Management System as they are tailored to each business’ requirements, with several cost-influencing variations.
 The size of the fleet which needs tracking, and the categories of data you want to track are the main price-influencing factors.
-Some FMS companies may include a one-time installation fee as a separate charge.
+Some fleet management software providers may include a one-time installation fee as a separate charge.

 Another financial component that can be hidden if a fleet manager doesn’t know to ask about it, is a subscription fee.
-A monthly FMS subscription is common, as an FMS company’s maintenance and tech support costs are ongoing.
+A monthly fleet management software subscription is common, as a fleet management software company’s maintenance and tech support costs are ongoing.
 However, the quotes these companies offer may not make it clear that they’ll expect an ongoing fee in addition to their quote for the hardware and software itself.

-Fleets that lease their vehicles rather than own them may want to opt for a pluggable FMS rather than upgrade motor vehicles that they don’t own, for long-term cost effectiveness.
+Fleets that lease their vehicles rather than own them may want to opt for a pluggable fleet management system rather than upgrade motor vehicles that they don’t own, for long-term cost effectiveness.

-Your best option when combing through the varying costs of FMS is getting price quotes from a range of FMS companies, all tailored to your operation.
-Tell Tech.Co what you’re looking for and we can do this for you for free.
+Your best option when combing through the varying costs of fleet management software is getting price quotes from a range of fleet management software companies, all tailored to your operation.
+Tell Tech.co what you’re looking for and we can do this for you for free.
 Our simple form takes less than thirty seconds and can put you in touch with the best deals offered by a range of industry-leading suppliers who match your needs.
 And using Tech.co’s price comparison tool puts you under no obligation to buy.